zarf-dev/proposals/0021-zarf-values/README.md

 ### Version Skew Strategy

-This proposal doesn't impact how Zarf's Agent and CLI interact so no changes would be needed there.
-If a package that contained the `values` field was deployed with an older version of the Zarf CLI the values would simply be ignored.
+This proposal doesn't impact how Zarf's Agent and CLI interact so no changes would be needed there, however if a package that contained the `values` field was deployed with an older version of the Zarf CLI the values would simply be ignored.

 ## Implementation History